nader-eloshaiker/screen-geometry-app/README.md

 ### Main Branch

-This branch is used purely for deployment to cloudflare in production environment.
+This branch is used purely for deployment to cloudflare in the production environment by merging the release PR.

 ## Testing